BIGJRA/BIGJRA.github.io/reborn.md

     - Signal Beam
     - Giga Drain

 Poor guy couldn't even level his Larvesta up once more to have Volcarona.
-Once more, he benefits from the field he's on, this time, in the form of boosted Signal Beams.
-But again his bugs are fairly frail and have lots of exploitable weaknesses, so you should be able to figure this one out.
+Regardless, he benefits from the field he's on, this time, in the form of boosted Signal Beams.
+Again his bugs are fairly frail and have lots of exploitable weaknesses, so you can use Rock and Fire moves to defeat him.

 **Relationship Point Choices:**
 - Beat Bennett on your first try (+1 Luna, -2 Bennett)

+## Blast Powder and Crystal Key Goodies

-With that, we could challenge Luna.
+With that, we are able to challenge Luna.
 There are actually a few things we can do now that we have a few blast powders and the crystal keys.
 Skip ahead if you just wanna do the fight now.

-## Blast Powder and Crystal Key Goodies

 There should now be a purple warp in Luna's room that will take us to the entrance of Iolia Valley.
 Convenient!